Why should you start a book blog? Free books, VIP author access, and working in your PJs are just a few of the perks to blogging about books.

 This lack of reading does not happen in the book blogging world.
 Bloggers love their books and reading time.
 We fight for it, we tweet about it, and we brag like shit about it.
 Every hour, we discuss and trade and cry and remember and review and tweet some more.
 Reading is life.

 8. I have an excuse for being on my phone, computer, and iPad at the same time, all the time, every day.

 Social media is my bitch.
 Or the other way around.
 It’s 2019.
 I don’t have to explain.

 9. I get to look at porn all day!

 Book.
 Porn.
 So many pretty books and libraries.
 Pinterest is a wet dream.
 Are we Pinterest pals?
 My boards even include literary travel, home library design, book bloggers, and of course, book reviews.
 Look at those sexy bookshelves.

 10. Although I get to be the fairy princess of blogging, sometimes I have to be the big bad witch.
 I’m OK with that.

 Not all books are created equal, and it is my moral obligation to tell the world.
 People can’t choose a book without hearing my thoughts first.
 No, not really, but I sure as heck will tell you what I think.
 There are also a ton of bloggers out there: beauty, lifestyle, and travel to name a few. …But we all know that the best bloggers are the book ones.

 Are you convinced to enter the bookish online realm?
 Starting a book blog is the worst best thing you will ever do!
 And I’m here to help!

 We Need More Book Bloggers!
-Share The Love & Pin It!
+Tell Others What They Should Start A Book Blog.
+Pin It!